-The PhD Programme in Art, Literature and Culture Studies is an interdisciplinary programme which covers a wide research field containing four major lines:
+The PhD Programme in Art, Literature and Culture Studies is an interdisciplinary programme that offers a broad field of research with five basic lines:

-Comparative Literature, Literary Theory and Rhetoric: it includes four specialised sub-areas: Literary theory, poetics and literary semiotics; Comparative Literature; Literary translation; Theory of literary genres; Rhetoric, cultural rhetoric and rhetoric of communication.
-This line also includes Modern Language Literatures: Arabic, English, Finnish, French, German, Icelandic, Italian, Polish, Portuguese and Russian, among others.
+Comparative Literature, Literary Theory and Rhetoric: There are four sub-specialisations: Literary Theory, Poetics and Literary Semiotics; Comparative Literature; Literary Translation; Theory of Literary Genres; Rhetoric, Cultural Rhetoric and Rhetoric of Communications.
+This line of research also encompasses the literature of modern languages: Arabic, Finnish, English, French, German, Icelandic, Italian, Polish, Portuguese, Russian and others.

-Music and Scenic Arts: it provides an integrated approach to disciplines such as music, dance and theatre, together with a consideration of the latest trends in audiovisual creation and the promotion of music projects.
+Music and Performing Arts: An integral approach is taken to disciplines such as music, dance and theatre, whilst considering the most recent trends in audio-visual creation and promotion of musical projects.

-- Its cross-sectional, comprehensive and interdisciplinary structure and configuration foster dialogue and cross-sectionality among the different areas of topics and methodological approaches.
+- Its transversal, comprehensive and interdisciplinary structure and configuration, which promotes dialogue and transversality between different areas, themes and methodological approaches.

-- It has nationwide and international projection and orientation.
+- Its national and international impact and orientation.

 - Comparative Literature, Literary Theory, and Rhetoric.